 Throughout, we’ll also offer links to articles that dive deeper into each of the areas covered.

-Digital Placemaking (Noun); The augmentation of physical places with location-specific digital services, products or experiences to create more attractive destinations for all.
+Digital Placemaking (Noun); The augmentation of physical places with location-specific digital services, products or experiences to create more meaningful destinations for all.

 The premise that underpins digital placemaking is simple: